rundeck/rundeck/docs/en/developer/05-notification-plugins.md

 `execution.failedNodeList`: Java List of any node names that failed, if present

+`execution.succeededNodeListString`: Comma-separated list of any nodes that succeeded, if present

+`execution.succeededNodeList`: Java List of any node names that succeeded, if present

+`execution.nodestatus`: Java Map containing summary counts of node success/failure/total, in the form: `[succeeded: int, failed: int, total: int]`

 `execution.dateEnded`: End time (java.util.Date)

 `execution.dateEndedUnixtime`: End time as milliseconds since epoch (long)